 “Hummus For Thought, the Podcast” is a project by Syrian writer Sarah Hunaidi and Lebanese writer Joey Ayoub.

-We will be exploring topics related to our countries as well as reflect on such themes as memory, gender, identity and exile.
+We are exploring topics related to our countries as well as reflect on such themes as memory, gender, identity and exile.

 We will also be inviting amazing guests to talk about everything from what it means to be a Syrian feminist to how we can build alliances with people who oppose oppression everywhere.